-One afternoon he was lamenting his bad luck to a bar owner who had a similar problem with ginger beer.
+One afternoon, he was lamenting his bad luck to a bar owner who had a similar problem with ginger beer.
 As luck would have it, a third party to this momentous occasion had an abundance of copper mugs he couldn’t sell.
-The boys put their heads together, did some testing, and soon was born a new recipe combining all three.
+The boys put their heads together and did some testing, and soon a new recipe combining all three was born.
 Although a copper mug is not essential, it sure adds to the aura of this now famous cocktail.

-The resulting cocktail was great—fresh pineapple made it extra special but, if it’s easier for you to modify it using a canned product go for it.
-Simply buy the rings and cut them into wedges and follow the directions to top them with sugar and roast them.
+The resulting cocktail was great.
+Fresh pineapple made it extra special, but if it’s easier for you to modify it using a canned product, go for it.
+Cut the pineapple wedges and follow the directions to top them with sugar and roast them.

 It’s a shame the neighbors who brought me this fabulous fruit don’t drink—they don’t know what they are missing.
 Cheers!

 - 1/4 cup brown sugar (use more if necessary)

 - 2 tbsp roasted pineapple, chopped in 1/2-inch pieces

 - 2 oz vodka

 - Juice of 1 lime